-SIP (Session Initiation Protocol) is the communications technology for person-to-person real time data over the Web.
+Session Initiation Protocol (SIP) is the transmission protocol for person-to-person real time traffic over the Internet.
 Its technical specifications come from the SIP working group of the Internet Engineering Task Force.
 SIP gives access to the public switched telephone network for voice data at 3 kHz bandwidth and common number dialing using Voice over IP (VoIP).
-It can also be expanded to deal with IP telephony combined with video and instant messaging.
-Future enhancements will allow SIP applications like video conference calls, application sharing, home monitoring, and interactive gaming for businesses in Prattville.
+It can also be extended to handle IP telephony in conjunction with video and instant messaging.
+Future enhancements will enable SIP applications like video conference calls, application sharing, home monitoring, and interactive gaming for businesses in Prattville.

-We specialize in Prattville T-1 Line.
-This page is a short summary of the products specifically offered by T1Market in Prattville.
+We specialize in Prattville T1 Bandwidth.
+This page is a quick listing of the services specifically offered by T1Market in Prattville.

-Going forward, our goal is to continuously improve our product offerings.
-We now deliver business products normally used by larger companies, namely: OC3, MPLS network service, gigabit ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
-Many of our carriers even offer complimentary managed Cisco routers for multi-year contracts.
-Mainly, our goal is to develop a bond with you - our client - that will certainly last for years to come.
-Earning your trust is what we do all the time.
-Conserving you money on affordable broadband services is precisely how we keep it.
+As we go forward, our objective is to constantly improve our product offerings.
+We now deliver enterprise items typically employed by larger companies, particularly: fiber ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our carriers even offer cost-free managed Cisco routers for multi-year agreements.
+Primarily, our objective is to develop a bond with you - our customer - that will last for years to come.
+Earning your trust is just what we do here.
+Conserving you cash on inexpensive bandwidth services is just how we keep it.